 One big concern after a hurricane is the presence of mold.
 All of that moisture breeds mold and it is important to contact a professional mold remediator to evaluate your situation and take appropriate action.
 For guidance on this issue please refer to the Environmental Protection Agency.

 Respirators will often need to be selected based on the activity and the size of the area to be remediated from mold contamination.
 The EPA recommended type of respirator (e.g. half mask vs. full facepiece) and filter (e.g. 95 vs. 100) depends on the size of the area to be remediated.
-In order to reduce exposure to non-harmful odors produced by mold, a particulate filter with nuisance level organic vapor relief, or an organic vapor cartridge in addition to a particle filter may be used.
+To reduce exposure to non-harmful odors produced by mold, a particulate filter with nuisance level organic vapor relief, or an organic vapor cartridge in addition to a particle filter may be used.

 Gases and vapors associated with disinfectant should be evaluated and may warrant the use of an appropriate chemical cartridge in conjunction with the particulate filter.

-Particulate respirators, gloves, goggles, disposable coveralls, full body clothing, head gear and foot coverings may help reduce exposure to mold spores.
+Particulate respirators, gloves, goggles, disposable coveralls, full-body clothing, head gear and foot coverings may help reduce exposure to mold spores.
 Appropriate PPE should be worn when cleaning up hurricane damage for all hazards, not just when there is mold present.

 What Type of Respirator Should I Wear to Help Reduce Exposure to Asbestos or Lead During Demolition and Cleanup?